 Wadi Al-Hasa

 We stopped on a small river beach and went for a dip in a gurgling pool that, if it weren’t for the number of stones that found their way into my underwear, felt identical to a jacuzzi.
 Not cooled by the water but refreshed nonetheless, we got out and kept going until Tam (who was carrying a bag big enough to fit himself inside) was “ready and waiting” for death to claim him.
-Paraphrasing there, but not far from his actual words, this city slicker Aussie had dashed my shark punching, crocodile wrestling, “that’s not a knife, THAT’S a knife” notion of all Aussies in one foul swoop.
+Paraphrasing there, but not far from his actual words, this city slicker Aussie had dashed my shark punching, crocodile wrestling, “that’s not a knife, THAT’S a knife” notion of all Aussies in one fell swoop.
 We put up the tents, Tam went rummaging about for firewood and then we all lay almost side by side in the river, away from the swarms of flies and the still crazily hot late afternoon sun.
 Willing everyone out of the river, I started a fire while Eliza cut vegetables and Tam went back to his rummaging in the undergrowth.
 Soon, we had a basic tomato sauce and some pasta cooked in river water.
 We ate sat once again in the river.
 It must’ve been a sight to behold, three people sat waist deep in a river eating bowls of pasta like it was the most normal thing in the world.

 wild camping Jordan